IBM-Cloud/docs/pricing/index.md

 ##How you are billed
 {: #pay-accounts}

-When you sign up for a Bluemix billable plan, you can select from the following accounts:
+When you sign up for a {{site.data.keyword.Bluemix_notm}} billable plan, you can select from the following accounts:
 * Pay-As-You-Go
 * Subscription
-* Bluemix Dedicated
+* {{site.data.keyword.Bluemix_notm}} Dedicated
-* Bluemix Local
+* {{site.data.keyword.Bluemix_notm}} Local

 With a Pay-As-You-Go account, you are charged based on your use of {{site.data.keyword.Bluemix_notm}} compute and services.
-With a Subscription account, you can get a monthly discount based on a minimum monthly spending commitment.
-Bluemix Dedicated and Bluemix Local are charged by annual contracts.
+With a Subscription account, you can get a monthly discount based on a minimum monthly spending commitment. {{site.data.keyword.Bluemix_notm}} Dedicated and {{site.data.keyword.Bluemix_notm}} Local are charged by annual contracts.

 You can convert your free trail into a billable account at any time.
-All of your free trial non-billable account information and Bluemix solutions will be seamlessly merged into the new billable account.
+All of your free trial non-billable account information and {{site.data.keyword.Bluemix_notm}} solutions will be seamlessly merged into the new billable account.

 After you create a billable account, you can edit the information that you provided.
 Click the **Profile Settings icon** in the upper-right corner of the {{site.data.keyword.Bluemix_notm}} user interface, then click **Account &gt; Account Type** to edit your information.